-Schoolwork completed during an out-of-school suspension may not receive full classroom credit.
+Schoolwork completed during an out-of-school suspension may receive full classroom credit.
 Students do not receive schoolwork or credit during an expulsion.
+Students are provided with a list of alternative programs available while expelled.
 Students are not allowed to participate in extra-curricular activities, including sports, or be on school property while serving a suspension or when expelled.